U.S. breaker to help Russian, Chinese ships stuck in Antarctic ice

 During their time on the ice, passengers amused themselves with movies, classes in knot tying, languages, yoga and photography, and rang in the New Year with dinner, drinks and a song their adventure.

-The Coast Guard’s Polar Star is 399 feet long with a maximum speed of 18 knots.
-It can continuously break 6 feet of ice at three knots, and can break 21 feet of ice backing and ramming, the Coast Guard said.
+The Polar Star is 399 feet (120 meters) long with a maximum speed of 18 knots.
+It can continuously break 6 feet (1.8 meters) of ice at three knots, and can break 21 feet (6.4 meters) of ice backing and ramming, the Coast Guard said.

-The Polar Star has cut short its planned stop in Sydney to conduct the mission.
-It left its home port of Seattle in early December on “Operation Deep Freeze,” to break a channel through the sea ice of McMurdo Sound in Antarctica to resupply and refuel the U.S. Antarctic Program’s McMurdo Station on Ross Island.
+The cutter is cutting short its planned stop in Sydney to help with the mission.